 We face intense competition within the markets in which we sell our products and services and we expect that future competition may become even more intense.
 Competition could negatively affect our sales and profitability in a number of ways.
 New competitors may enter our markets and new or existing competitors may introduce new and competitive products and services, which could be superior to our products and services.
 Some of our competitors and potential competitors may choose to differentiate themselves by offering products and services similar to ours at lower sales prices, which could have an adverse effect on our results of operations through loss of market share or a decision to lower our own sales prices to remain competitive.
-In addition, our ability to attract and retain customers depends on the effectiveness of our customer marketing and incentive programs and multiple competitors, including large diagnostic and pharmaceutical companies, have substantially greater financial resources than us, and greater experience in manufacturing, marketing, research and development and obtaining regulatory approvals than we do.
+In addition, our ability to attract and retain customers depends on the effectiveness of our customer marketing and incentive programs and multiple competitors could bundle product and service offerings through co-marketing or other arrangements, which could enhance their ability to compete with our broad product and service offering.
+Some of our competitors and potential competitors, including large diagnostic and pharmaceutical companies, have substantially greater financial resources than us, and greater experience in manufacturing, marketing, research and development and obtaining regulatory approvals than we do.